 - Standard costs.
 As well as the exclusive deal, you’ll need to pay attention to the standard costs (such as annual fees, purchase rates and cash advance rates) to ensure that the value of the offer isn’t outbalanced by the card fees.

 - Rewards programs.
 If you’re comparing rewards credit cards, consider how many points you can earn per dollar, how you can earn rewards, how you can redeem rewards and whether any limitations (such as points caps or expiration) apply.

 - Perks and services.
-As well as the major offer you’re comparing, check whether the card comes with any other features such as interest-free days, complimentary insurance, airline lounge passes or concierge services to understand the potential value of the card.
+To get extra value from your card, pay attention to extra perks such as interest-free days, complimentary insurance, airline lounge passes or concierge services to understand the potential value of the card.

 Perks and downfalls of credit card deals